Frequently Asked Questions

 Q: Who are the current SGA executive and class officers?
 How may I contact them?

-here.
-The class officers are listed on the Class Officer page along with information on how to contact the president of each
+Officer Biographies page; contact information is provided as well.
+The class officers are listed on the Class Officer page along with information on how to contact the president of each class.

 Q: Do SGA officers get paid?